SeisSol/yateto/docs/README.md

+# How to compile documentation:

 Execute the following in order to compile documentation:

 	make html

+***

+# How to open documentation:
-To read documentation, open './build/html/index.html' file in your web-browser:
+Open **build/html/yateto.html** file in your favorite web-browser.

+For example:

+	firefox ./build/html/yateto.html